 Indeed, the Code of Social Security determines, through clearly defined coverage criteria, membership in a particular social status, himself setting the payroll tax rate and applicable mandatory membership organizations.

 The payroll tax rate may vary, depending on the status (employed or self-employed) from 60% to 20-25%.
-Coverage criteria are based on the Director’s status and the form of the Company (SA, SAS or SARL).
+Coverage criteria is based on the Director’s status and the form of the Company (SA, SAS or SARL).

 For benefits provided under this scheme, those relating to the coverage of the "disease" will remain the same.
 Only pension benefits and retirement will be slightly affected.

-Mrs. B and C have a business of new technologies.
-It reported a turnover of 4,300,000 € a year.
-They each pay a salary which cost the company 167,000 €
+Mrs. B and C have a new technology business.
+They reported a turnover of €4,300,000 per year.
+They each earn a salary which costs the company €167,000

 |